 Steve earned an undergrad degree from Cal Poly (Mathematics) and a graduate degree from Bakke Graduate University (Entrepreneurship).
 A University of Colorado football fan, he can be found cheering his oldest, an inside linebacker for the Buffs. #SkoBuffs!
 He spent the past dozen years as an entrepreneur and founder of 2 businesses in the fast-growing sleep space.

-The first, a franchised multi-state retail mattress concept that grew to over 4 regions nationally (Steve also owned 4 area Denver locations), and second, a B2B and B2C e-commerce natural pillow manufacturing business.
+The first, he helped lead a franchised multi-state retail mattress concept that grew to over 4 regions nationally (Steve also co-owned 4 Denver area locations), and second, a B2B and B2C e-commerce natural pillow manufacturing business.
 He spent the first half of his career in non-profit leadership internationally with Cru that took him to live in Chile, Spain & Mexico.

 "Acumen provides me a great avenue to help other CEO and owners of businesses increase their impact and growth.
 Acumen fit perfectly with my vision and mission of inspiring, empowering business leaders’ way of life, thinking, and leadership to help them grow as a company and leader, to find more joy and have a bigger impact on those around them.